marjoleinF/curtail/README.md

 curtail: an R package for test curtailment
 ==========================================

 A curtailed test is a variable-length test, which allows for early stopping of item administration when further items are unlikely or unable to change the final (classification) decision.
-The package allows for creating and assessing deterministically and stochastically (based on empirical proportions) curtailed tests.
-In future versions of the package, model-based stochastic curtailment may be added.
+Package curtail allows for creating and assessing deterministically and stochastically (based on empirical proportions) curtailed tests.
 The package allows for test curtailment through the creation of look-up tables, providing item-specific cut-off values for early stopping of item administration.
 In addition, the package allows for assessing efficiency (number of items administered to arrive at a final decision) and accuracy (concordance between the final decision based on curtailed and full-length test).

 Example
 -------